DataDog/dd-sdk-roku/README.md

 ### Troubleshooting

-If you want to see internal messages and warnings about how the SDK is behaving, you can enable the SDK verbosity to see debug inforamtion appear when you connect to your device with telnet on port `8085`.
+To see internal messages and warnings about how the SDK is behaving,  enable the SDK verbosity to see debug information when you connect to your device with telnet on port `8085`.

 ```brightscript
     m.global.setField("datadogVerbosity", 3) ' 0 = none; 1 = error; 2 = warning; 3 = info; 4 = verbose;